opennorth/scrapers_ca_app/README.md

 ## Troubleshooting

-* Make sure PostgreSQL and MongoDB are running.
-If you use Homebrew, you can find instructions on how to run each with:
+* Make sure PostgreSQL is running.
+If you use Homebrew, you can find instructions with:

         brew info postgres
-        brew info mongo

 ## Bugs?
 Questions?